Last Update: July 08, 2019

 4.2 What information do we collect from Survey Recipients?

-As a Survey Recipient, you are also a User, and we collect and use your information as described in chapter 2 above.
-Additionally, we collect the following information from you on behalf of the Survey Sender who invited to respond to a survey:
+As a Survey Recipient, we collect the following information from you on behalf of the Survey Sender who invited to respond to a survey:

 4.3 How do we use the information we collect from Survey Recipients?

 That depends on the type of information you provide to us:

 - Other information: Other than survey responses, we use Survey Recipients' information for the same purposes as any User information as described in chapter 2 above.

 Additionally, we also use Survey Recipients' information in aggregated form to create reports or benchmarks.
 This means that we may use your information for security and operations management, to create statistical analyses, and for research and development purposes.
 Please note that these analyses will not incorporate your information in a form that could identify you personally in any way.
 The legal basis is Art.
 6 para.
 1 sentence 1 lit. f GDPR, based on the legitimate interest in increasing the attractiveness of our service.

 zenloop is the data controller for any User and Survey Sender information that we collect.
 However, the data controller for the survey response data provided by Survey Respondents is the Survey Sender.
 The Survey Sender determines how their survey questions and responses are used. zenloop processes such data only on behalf of and in accordance with the Survey Sender's instructions.
 If you have any questions about a survey you are taking, please contact the Survey Sender directly.

 6. How long do we store your information?